minswap/docs/developer/aggregator-widget.md

 # Aggregator Widget

-The `@minswap/aggregator-widget` is a React component that provides a customizable interface for token swapping and aggregation functionality.
+The `@minswap/aggregator-widget` is for token swapping at the best prices across all Cardano DEXes.

 ## Installation